3dct/open_iA/WEBSOCKETS.md

 |-|-|

 New clients need to be synchronized, in case objects have already been manipulated or snapshots were created.
-In this case, the server sends commands that replicate its current state.
+In this case, the server sends commands that replicate its current state, in this document called a sync command chain.

-The commands could be replayed from all previously received commands, or the server sends its own commands equivalent to the current state.
-Any command is ok, as long as the state is properly synchronized.
+## Sync Command Chain

+This is a special list of commands, only used to resynchronize clients with the current server state.

+The matrix of all objects is sent, followed by the add snapshot commands to replicate them as well.

 ## Commands